cormullion/language-newlisp/README.md

-# newLISP language support in Atom
+# language-newlisp: newLISP (not Lisp) language support in Atom

 version of 2014-03-14 19:18:38